Drought refuge: Function and importance of drought refuges

 Drought refuges form habitat mosaics which are prone to increased fragmentation by flow regulation.
 Some mosaics are more vulnerable to water abstraction than others.
 The drying of pools results in a patchy mosaic of pools in a dry channel which vary in suitability for different species and life stages.
 Different species favor different sized pools in different locations with different physicochemical properties.
 Refuges with low abundance of species require less effort to be adequate than diverse refuges.
 The size of a pool influences the set of species, total number of organisms, and assembly structure because of physicochemical factors.
 Species richness and abundance are related to pool morphology.
 Shade, location, and soil composition are all contributing factors.
 Heavily shaded pools have colder water, where as lightly shaded pools have increased levels of primary productivity.
 Large refuges have increased abundance and enrichment and are likely to persist through long disturbances.

 While used infrequently and often containing only few individuals during normal years, range edges may episodically serve as refuges from extreme weather events or conditions such as drought.
 During these extreme conditions, survival probability, reproductive success or both is higher at the edge than in the core of its range.

-Refuge use is influenced by habitat characteristics, such as hydrolic exchange and sediment type, active migration or passive habitat use and species morphology, behaviour and physiology.
+Refuge use is influenced by habitat characteristics, such as hydraulic exchange and sediment type, active migration or passive habitat use and species morphology, behaviour and physiology.
 A decline in refuge use is due to decreased effectiveness of mortality reduction and reduced time provided for community recovery which leads to reduced time between disturbances.

 Movement into and out of refuge creates predictable fluxes of biomass and nutrients.
 This is important in food webs and the ecosystem.
 A dense amount of nutrients in one location during a disturbance means increased competition and predation.
 Rates of mortality, birth, migration, and interactions among components of the biota that have retreated to refugia are affected by the nature of the refuge.
 The spatial extent, the rate of drying, and the ambient physical and chemical conditions are all contributors.

 Drought refuges for algae are wide- spread because most med-river taxa can survive desiccation and show little specificity for refuges, provided drying occurs slowly.
 They include dry biofilm on stones and wood, dry leaf packs and perennial pools.
 Refuges for macrophytes and zooplankton typically comprise egg and seed banks in med-rivers and are resilient to prolonged drying.